-To delete part of a line double click on a control point to highlight that section of the line and use the Backspace (Mac) or Delete (WINDOWS) key.
+To delete part of a line double click on a control point to highlight that section of the line and use the Backspace (Mac OS) or Delete (WINDOWS) key.
 To delete all the lines active on the view, use the Select None command in the Edit menu.

-As lines are drawn automatic feedback updates the table below the image to show the measured lengths.
-For each line a row is shown in the table below the image preview.
-The length of the line is shown uncalibrated and as calibrated units.
+As lines are drawn automatic feedback updates the table below the image to show the measured lengths, with each line being added to a population "Lines", which is given its own page.